 - There are no parts of the map where players can accidentally get trapped.

-- Players can clearly distinguish where they are able to go.
+- Players can clearly distinguish where they can go.

 - Different areas of the map offer different experiences.